TreefortreesofDOOM/MMweb/mm-app/docs/ai-agent-ui.md

 - **Time of Day Adjustments**: The AI could greet morning vs. evening visitors differently, or adjust recommended tours based on how much time a visitor likely has.

 ### 5.2.
 Behavior-Based Customization
-- **Adaptive Home Screen**: Online visitors might see a dynamic homepage that highlights artists, styles, or mediums they’ve previously interacted with.
+- **Adaptive Home Screen**: Online visitors might see a dynamic homepage that highlights artists, styles, or mediums they've previously interacted with.
-- **Incremental Learnings**: If a user consistently likes modern abstracts, the AI might prioritize those in any curated suggestions—both on the site and in the physical space (via recommended paths or “You might like” prompts).
+- **Incremental Learnings**: If a user consistently likes modern abstracts, the AI might prioritize those in any curated suggestions—both on the site and in the physical space (via recommended paths or "You might like" prompts).

 ## 6. Microinteractions & Gamification